 5 Essential Packing Tips for Backpackers

-Globetrotter James O’Donoghue is currently on an amazing tour around the world.
-Here’s what he’s learned about packing for an adventure like this!
+Backpacker James O’Donoghue is currently on an amazing tour around the world.
+Here’s what he’s learned about packing for an adventure like this…

 Ah the good aul backpack, you’re best and worst mate for however long you choose to stay attached.
-Backpacking is the most fun way to travel to see the world and the most efficient way to travel, if done correctly.
-I am currently on around the world backpacking trip for 6 months hitting most continents and all types of varying weather and landscapes along the way, so I thought I would write some tips for anybody thinking to backpack, whether it be interrailing, heading to Oz or to New Zealand to work and travel, J1ers and Campers and anybody else looking to live the greatest life on earth…the nomadic backpacker.
+Backpacking is the most fun way to travel to see the world.
+And the most efficient way to travel, if done correctly.
+I am currently on an around the world backpacking trip for 6 months.
+Hitting most continents and all types of varying weather and landscapes along the way.
+So, I thought I would write some tips for anybody thinking to backpack.
+Whether it be interrailing, heading to Oz or to New Zealand to work and travel.
+J1ers and Campers and anybody else looking to live the greatest life on earth…the nomadic backpacker!

 Tip 1: Choose the Backpack that Fits Your Needs

-From my travels, I cannot count how many times I saw people with the wrong size backpack struggling to get it on and stand up let alone move.
-Research is your best mate here and really look into reviews of what people have said of particular products before diving in. backpacks can cost anywhere from €120 up to €300 for decent backpacks so it is a pretty big investment but if done correctly, it will last you a lifetime and you will get your money back.
+From my travels, I cannot count how many times I saw people with the wrong size backpack.
+Struggling to get it on and stand up let alone move.
+Research is your friend here.
+Really look into reviews of what people have said of particular products before diving in.
+Backpacks can cost anywhere from €120 up to €300 for decent backpacks so it is a pretty big investment.
+But, if done correctly, it will last you a lifetime and you will get your money back.

-Obviously, everyone’s needs and wants will be different when searching for their perfect backpack but we decided on the Osprey FairPoint 70 Backpack, as we were happy with the size, detachable day bag on front and overall we were happy with the brand from reviews and could not have been happier with it.
-Great backpack which makes life that little bit easier and the load a little bit lighter with smart strapping options that you can tailor to any shape or size and they come in a few colours to choose from which is cool,
+Obviously, everyone’s needs and wants will be different when searching for their perfect backpack but we decided on the Osprey FairPoint 70 Backpack.
+We were happy with the size, detachable day bag on front and overall we were happy with the brand from reviews.
+We could not have been happier with it.
+It’s a great backpack, which makes life that little bit easier and the load a little bit lighter.
+It has smart strapping options that you can tailor to any shape or size.
+And they come in a few colours to choose from which is cool.

-Top Trick – Go into a camping shop that offers a wide variety of backpacks and try a few on, if you like one, keep the name and size in mind and head online and see if you can save a few bob getting it online instead.
+Top Trick – Go into a camping shop that offers a wide variety of backpacks and try a few on, if you like one, keep the name and size in mind.
+Head online and see if you can save a few bob getting it online instead.

 Tip 2: Packing Cubes of Joy

 Packing cubes are the greatest packing device I never knew of before backpacking.
-We had asked a few people we new backpacked for a few tips and checked out a few YouTube videos on packing your backpack and everyone recommended them and rightly so, they make organising your backpack so easy as you have a cube for t-shirts, a cube for shorts, a cube for electrical bits, a cube for jocks and socks and whatever else you might need.
-If you just need one piece of clothing you do not need to rummage and disturb your whole bag, instead, you just take out the cube, open it up, get what you need and put it back in.
+We had asked a few people who we knew backpacked for a few tips.
+We also checked out a few YouTube videos on packing your backpack.
+Everyone recommended them and rightly so, they make organising your backpack so easy.
+You have a cube for t-shirts, a cube for shorts, a cube for electrical bits, a cube for jocks and socks and whatever else you might need.
+If you just need one piece of clothing you do not need to rummage and disturb your whole bag.
+Instead, you just take out the cube, open it up, get what you need and put it back in.
 This will make your life a whole lot easier, trust me!

-We got ours on amazon and there are loads to choose from so find a colour scheme or rated pack that suits you and prices usually go from €12 – €40 for various kinds.
+We got ours on amazon and there are loads to choose from.
+So, find a colour scheme or rated pack that suits you.
+Prices usually go from €12 – €40 for various kinds.

-Top trick – Get a pack with some sort of a see throw section so you know what’s in that particular cube so you don’t have to rummage to find the cube you want.
+Top trick – Get a pack with some sort of a see-through section so you know what’s in that particular cube.
+So you don’t have to rummage to find the cube you want.

 Tip 3: Pack Smart and light